lbr38/documentation/docs/en/guides/motionui.rst

 Use the **+** button to add a camera.

-- Specify if the camera provides a **video stream** or just a **static image** that requires reloading (if yes, specify the refresh interval in seconds).
-- Provide a name and the URL to the camera's **video/image stream**.
+- Provide a name and the URL to the camera or the local device (/dev/video0, for example).
+- Specify a username/password if the stream is protected.
 - Choose to enable motion detection on this camera.
-Note that if the selected stream is a static image, a second URL pointing to a video stream needs to be specified because motion is unable to perform motion detection on a stream of static images (it is not capable of automatically reloading the image).
-- Specify a username/password if the stream is protected.

 .. raw:: html